 Preheat oven to 400F.
 Grease muffin tins or use paper baking cups.
 Prepare muffin mix according to the package directions and, in a separate bowl, combine cranberry sauce and orange rind.
 Fill each cup about halfway, drop a teaspoonful of cranberry mixture, and top with a small amount of batter.
 Bake 15 minutes or until muffins are brown.
 Makes approximately 12 muffins.

-I’m hear the least popular Thanksgiving side dish is the dreaded cranberry sauce.
-And I have to admit, that jelly looking cranberry colored blob that comes out of the can, shaped like the can, is nasty.
-So who wants to eat that??
+I hear the least popular Thanksgiving side dish is the dreaded cranberry sauce.
+Okay, I have to admit it; that jelly looking cranberry colored blob that comes out of the can, shaped like the can, is nasty.
+So who wants to eat that?
 Yuck.

 TRADITIONAL CRANBERRY SAUCE

 Place cranberries in a colander or strainer and wash thoroughly, removing any damaged berries.
 Set aside.

 Pour water into a 2 quart saucepan and place over medium high heat.
 Add sugar and stir until dissolved.
 Bring to a boil and add cranberries.
 Reduce heat to medium, stirring occasionally until cranberry skins begin to pop.
 Keep stirring for several minutes.
 If a smoother sauce is desired, keep stirring until most of the skins have popped.
 Remove from heat and set aside.
 Sauce will thicken as it cools.
 Refrigerate sauce once it reaches room temperature.

 Rosie’s Riveting Recipes contains a variety of delicious recipes for the dishes our grandmothers used to make.
 It’s available on Amazon and Barnesandnoble.com.